VISITING DURING CORONAVIRUS PANDEMIC

 to protect everyone’s health during the COVID-19 pandemic.
 We are

 not currently accepting shorter-term overnight visits.

 Welcome to come offer a meal or other requisites (though please be aware that you won’t be able to use the kitchen here, so any meal should be ready to eat without further cooking or heating).
 Or let us know if you’d like to arrange some outdoor conversation with our community members.
 For now, all our Dhamma teaching programs are offered online only.
 See more details here on how to join us online.

-During the COVID-19 pandemic, all incoming overnight visitors at both Dhammadharini Monastery and Aranya Bodhi Hermitage must be able to be tested for COVID before traveling to join us, then quarantine on-site with us for two weeks, and be tested a second time prior to joining in the daily life of our community.
-Because our capacity to support people on quarantine is limited, right now we are only accepting visitors who are able to quarantine locally outside our community before traveling to us, or who may be able to stay one month or more after their on-site quarantine with us is complete.
+During the COVID-19 pandemic, all incoming overnight visitors at both Dhammadharini Monastery and Aranya Bodhi Hermitage must be tested for COVID and quarantine prior to joining the daily life of our community.
+Because our capacity to support people on quarantine is limited, right now we are only accepting visitors who are able to quarantine locally outside our community before traveling to us, or who may be able to stay two weeks or more after their on-site quarantine with us is complete.
 Please inquire for more details.

 During the COVID-19 pandemic, we are welcoming only brief outdoor day visits at both Dhammadharini Monastery and Aranya Bodhi Hermitage.
 All day visitors are asked to wear face masks, maintain social distance, and remain outside the buildings at both facilities.